Engineering Psychology Advanced Certificate

-The advanced certificate in engineering psychology focuses on exploring and understanding the relationship between humans and machines.
+Engineering psychology focuses on exploring and understanding the relationship between humans and machines.
 It’s the science of human behavior and our interactions with the technologies that go into the design and operation of machines, equipment, and more.

-What is a graduate certificate?
+What is a Graduate Certificate?

-A graduate certificate, also called an advanced certificate, is a selection of up to five graduate level courses in a particular area of study.
+A graduate certificate, also called an advanced certificate, is a selection of up to five graduate-level courses in a particular area of study.
 It can serve as a stand-alone credential that provides expertise in a specific topic that enhances your professional knowledge base, or it can serve as the entry point to a master's degree.
 Some students complete an advanced certificate and apply those credit hours later toward a master's degree.

 This course will survey theoretical and empirical approaches to understanding the nature of the mental processes involved in attention, object recognition, learning and memory, reasoning, problem solving, decision-making, and language.
 The course presents a balance between historically significant findings and current state of-the-art research.
 Readings that have structured the nature and direction of scientific debate in these fields will be discussed.
 The course also includes discussions of methodology and practical applications.
 Students will have opportunities to develop their research skills and critical thinking by designing research studies in cognitive psychology.
 Seminar (Spring).